2024 Scholarships - Crawford County | CampusReel

 2024 Crawford County Scholarships

 Crawford County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 14% of Crawford County residents in Arkansas over the age of 25 have graduated with a professional degree - 13% have completed high school.
+Despite high costs, 37% of Crawford County residents in Pennsylvania over the age of 25 have graduated with a professional degree - 28% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Crawford County residents in Arkansas will continue to need help paying for college.
-1,829 men and 1,818 women are enrolled in grades 9-12 while 552 men 1,297 women are currently undergraduates in college.
+It’s clear that Crawford County residents in Pennsylvania will continue to need help paying for college.
+2,600 men and 2,396 women are enrolled in grades 9-12 while 1,723 men 2,302 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Crawford County residents and can help pay for school in a variety of ways.
 Crawford County scholarships, whether they are exclusively available to Crawford County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Crawford County residents.

 How much total award money and scholarships are available for Crawford County residents?